pcordemans/devbit-microcontrollers/docs/digital-io/README.md

 ### GPIO ports

-The STM32L476RG has 8 ports, which contain 16 bits each.
+The STM32L476RG has 8 ports (A-H), which contain 16 bits each.
 Almost every pin on the microcontroller can be configured as GPIO, however, not every bit in a GPIO port is connected to a pin.
 The memory address can be of the peripherals can be found in the [STM32L476xx data sheet](https://www.st.com/en/microcontrollers-microprocessors/stm32l476rg.html) Table 19 page 108 - 111.

+Each peripheral is connected to the peripheral bus.
+As a peripheral, a GPIO port must be enabled on the peripheral bus controller.
+The STM32L476RG has 5 peripheral bus controllers (AHB 1-3 and APB 1-2).
+More information can be found in the data sheet in chapters 6.4.16 to 6.4.21.

 ### GPIO registers

 When the microcontroller is reset all registers are set at their default value.
 Some registers are read only or write only.
-Each register is at a specific offset of the base peripheral address.
+Each register is at a specific offset of the base peripheral address, this is important to write generic drivers for similar peripherals, i.e. a single driver for all GPIO ports.

 The GPIO registers in the STM32L476RG are the following: